 - Click Display

-- From the Value drop-down lists, make sure that Unique is selected, then select sum_total_price.
+- From the Value dropdowns, make sure Unique and sum_total_price are selected.

 Change the Label to